EleutherAI/website/README.md

 2. commit the changes and push them. `git add`, `git commit -m [commit name for submodule]`, `git push`
 3. go back to the main repo `cd ..` and commit+push your changes there too `git add`, `git commit -m [commit name for project]`, `git push`

-Note: based on your user settings you might not have privileges to do changes in /public folder.
-In that case you can still do all the previous steps with `sudo` command.
+***Note: based on your user settings you might not have privileges to do changes in /public folder.
+In that case you can still do all the previous steps with `sudo` command.***

 So it will be `sudo ./deploy.sh`, `sudo git commit `.. etc.

+## Blog
+To use the blog, the instructions are similar like in the previous section with few differences.
+The blog markdown content is served from content-blog, the submodule repo is public-blog and it uses different config file: config-blog.toml and different deploy script deploy_blog.sh.

+1. change the content in content-blog
+2. when generating static html run: `hugo --config=config-blog.toml`
+3. when deploying run: `./deploy_blog.sh`

 ## Editing content
 The theme and content structure should be similar to the standard Hugo projects.
 Content for main pages is in `/content folder`.
 The Blog is in `/content/blog`.